 Three blank Letter of Call forms will have been supplied by the bishop to the chief lay officer.
 Within two days of the election, it shall be the responsibility of the chief lay officer of the congregation to deliver in person or by certified mail to the bishop three completed copies of the Letter of Call.
-If the documents are in good order with the provisions acceptable, the bishop will attest the call, and then mail the three copies to the pastoral candidate.
+If the documents are in good order with the provisions acceptable to the candidate and congregation, the bishop will attest the call, and then mail the three copies to the pastoral candidate.